Ay7ot/Tenzie/README.md

 <h1>Tenzie Game</h1>
 Tenzie Game is a browser-based game that allows players to roll dice and score points.
 The game is built with React and was created after completing the React Crash Course from Scrimba.
+Code is in master branch
 <h2>Features</h2>
 <ul>
 <li>Allows players to roll up to ten dice at a time</li>